emacs-eaf/emacs-application-framework/README.md

 2. Qt5's QGraphicsScene technology does not work on MacOS.

 If you've figure them out, PRs are always welcome!

+### Why doesn't EAF receive input events on WM?
+We suspect there are some issues with how all the Window Managers implement their x11 protocols.

+One workaround is to add `$DESKTOP_SESSION` environment variable to the elisp list `eaf-wm-focus-fix-wms`.
+Fill an issue if it still doesn't work.

 ### `[EAF] *eaf* aborted (core dumped)` error
 Please check the `*eaf*` buffer, something is wrong on the Python side.
 Usually due to Python dependencies are not installed correctly.